Lucky Luciano: Power play

-Reorganizing Cosa Nostra and The Commission
+Reorganizing Cosa Nostra and the Commission

-With the death of Maranzano, Luciano became the dominant crime boss in the United States.
-He had reached the pinnacle of the underworld of the United States, setting policies and directing activities along with the other Mafia bosses.
+With the death of Maranzano, Luciano became the dominant crime boss in the U.S. He had reached the pinnacle of the underworld, setting policies and directing activities along with the other Mafia bosses.
 His own crime family controlled lucrative criminal rackets in New York City such as illegal gambling, extortion, bookmaking, loansharking, and drug trafficking.
-Luciano became very influential in labor union activities and controlled the Manhattan Waterfront, garbage hauling, construction, Garment District businesses, and trucking.

-Although there would have been few objections had Luciano declared himself capo di tutti capi, he abolished the title, believing the position created trouble between the families and made himself a target for another ambitious challenger.
-Instead, Luciano chose to quietly maintain control through the Commission by forging unofficial alliances with other bosses.
-However, Luciano did not discard all of Maranzano's changes.
-He believed that the ceremony of becoming a "made man" in a crime family was a Sicilian anachronism.
-However, Genovese persuaded Luciano to keep the title, arguing that young people needed rituals to promote obedience to the family.
+He became very influential in labor union activities and controlled the Manhattan Waterfront, garbage hauling, construction, Garment District businesses, and trucking.
+Although there would have been few objections had Luciano declared himself capo di tutti capi, he chose to abolish the title, believing the position created trouble between the families and made himself a target for another ambitious challenger.
+Instead, Luciano chose to quietly maintain control by forging unofficial alliances with other bosses; at the same time, Luciano did not discard all of Maranzano's changes as he believed that the ceremony of becoming a "made man" in a crime family was a Sicilian anachronism.
+Genovese ultimately persuaded Luciano to keep the ceremony, arguing that young people needed rituals to promote obedience to the family.
 Luciano remained committed to omertà, the oath of silence, to protect the families from legal prosecution.
-In addition, he kept Maranzano's structure of five crime families in New York City.
+In addition, he kept Maranzano's structure of five crime families in New York.